parth0774/Credit-Card-Fraud-Detection/README.md

 - **Resampling Methods**: SMOTE (Synthetic Minority Over-sampling Technique) and its variants have shown promise in creating balanced training datasets (Chawla et al., 2002).
 - **Cost-Sensitive Learning**: Adjusting the loss function to penalize misclassification of minority class samples more heavily (Dal Pozzolo et al., 2015).
 - **Ensemble Methods**: Combining multiple models trained on different subsets of the data to improve generalization (Randhawa et al., 2018).

+## 3. Dataset Description

+### 3.1 Data Source and Structure

+The dataset includes:

+- 284807 transactions with 492 fraud transactions.
+- 31 features including:
+  - Time: Number of seconds elapsed between this transaction and the first transaction
+  - V1-V28: Principal components obtained from an undisclosed transformation to protect user identities and sensitive features
+  - Amount: Transaction amount
+  - Class: Target variable (1 for fraud, 0 for legitimate)